 The other side of the coin is carbon dioxide.
 Once the concentration of carbon dioxide in the air gets above 5 percent, it's fatal.
 At 2 percent, your breathing rate will increase significantly and weakness is obvious.
 In a freezer this size, too much carbon dioxide is actually a much bigger problem than too little oxygen.
 After six hours, the effects of carbon dioxide poisoning will be noticeable.

 Let's say that you're successful with your tent, hat and mittens.
 When the morning crew arrives almost six hours later, you'll probably be flushed, weak, and dizzy or disoriented from the carbon dioxide.
 Also, at best, you'll almost certainly be suffering from mild hypothermia, so your speech may be slow and you'll have limited control of your hands.
 You will need fresh air -- perhaps even supplemental oxygen -- and treatment for hypothermia.
 Even if you aren't exhibiting all of these symptoms, it's probably best to seek medical attention.

-For more information on freezers, refrigerators and related topics, follow the links on the next page.
+For more information on freezers, refrigerators and related topics, follow the links below.

 - What is the ideal temperature for a refrigerator?